Rexe0/BetterSurvival/README.md

 - The mending enchantment has been changed.
 Upon picking up an experience orb, gear with mending will no longer automatically repair itself.
 Rather, it will reduce its repair cost at an anvil.
 - Netherite gear can now be repaired at an anvil with diamonds
 - Elder Guardians now have a 1/3 chance of dropping a Mending Book
-- Crops now grow at roughly half their usual speed.
+- Crops now grow at roughly half their usual speed unless it is raining.
 However, with a Sniffer nearby they only grow roughly 20% slower than vanilla.
 - Carrots and Potatoes will now only drop one of theirselves regardless if they are full grown or not.
 - Wheat and Beetroot will now only drop one themselves and their respective seed if they are fully grown
 - Bonemealing Wheat, Beetroot, Carrots and Potatoes no longer instantly grows them.
 However, if they are bonemealed when initially placed, they will always yield one extra drop when harvested at full growth.